Lurker00/DX160-Firmware-Add-on/README.md

 * Only first 4 Digital Filter options actually work.
 * Only two levels of gain actually work: Medium and High produce the same result.
 * Optical Output setting does not work.
-* If you put on Pause during PCM playback for more than a minute, resuming playback produces silence.
-Workaround: push Pause/Play one more time.
+* ~~If you put on Pause during PCM playback for more than a minute, resuming playback produces silence.
+Workaround: push Pause/Play one more time.~~ (resolved in 1.26b3)
-* After playing DSD files, PCM files don't produce sound.
-Workaround: either turn the device off then on, or put on pause for one minute or more and resume playback.
+* ~~After playing DSD files, PCM files don't produce sound.
+Workaround: either turn the device off then on, or put on pause for one minute or more and resume playback.~~ (resolved in 1.26b3)

 **Note 2**: MagiskManager icon is, actually, a stub injected by Magisk core.
 It is intended by the developer to help installing full MagiskManager, but I disable it to stop annoying.
 Should you need [MagiskManager, please install it manually](https://github.com/topjohnwu/Magisk/releases).